 Prices in a liquid betting market are constantly changing, and they are (consciously or unconsciously) acting upon the mind of the observer.
 The price existing at any particular moment in time, represents an average opinion of the likelihood that a particular event will prevail: it is there for traders to react to; nothing more, nothing less.
 What are the specific dynamics that drive betting market prices?
 Besides moving on the back of a collective analysis of recent form, news and rumour, the betting market price also acts upon itself (it is self-referential), to the extent that any movement is and will be affected by both earlier price movements and also by the current range of prices generally on offer in the broader betting market.
 Prices can engender confidence, when they seem to supports ones own beliefs, but they can also elicit fear, panic and uncertainty.
 When the price of a horse is seen to drift wildly, the drift can of course become a self-fulfilling prophecy.
 It is a very brave (or indeed foolish) man who on entering a betting market and finding his selection at 10/1 instead of the anticipated 3/1, does not question his earlier judgement and rush for the exit.

-Most of the other actors in the betting market display defects in adjustive techniques, have a degree of confidence in their ability to predict outcomes that is totally misplaced, have problems with distinguishing between the present and the past, confuse feelings with reality, patterns with probability, luck with skill and blur the lines between internal and external forces whilst constantly searching for repeated gratifying experiences.
+Most of the other actors in the betting market display defects in adjustive techniques, have a degree of confidence in their ability to predict outcomes that is totally misplaced (the Dunning–Kruger effect), have problems with distinguishing between the present and the past, confuse feelings with reality, patterns with probability, luck with skill and blur the lines between internal and external forces whilst constantly searching for repeated gratifying experiences.
+They also engage in selective recall when it comes to assessing their past behavior - and it is this trait that allows them to carry on making the same mistakes over and over again.
+In nuce, their incompetence ensures that they remain blissfully unaware of their own incompetences.

 Pasteur (1854) "chance favors only the prepared mind."